boazbk/tcs/lec_07_other_models.md

 ### All the rest

-Once we have two dimensional arrays and indexed access, simulating NAND<< with NAND-TM is just a matter of implementing the standard algorithms for arithmetic operations and comparators in NAND-TM.
+Once we have two dimensional arrays and indexed access, simulating NAND-RAM with NAND-TM is just a matter of implementing the standard algorithms for arithmetic operations and comparators in NAND-TM.
-While this is cumbersome, it is not difficult, and the end result is to show that every NAND<< program $P$ can be simulated by an equivalent NAND-TM program $Q$, thus completing the proof of [RAMTMequivalencethm](){.ref}.
+While this is cumbersome, it is not difficult, and the end result is to show that every NAND-RAM program $P$ can be simulated by an equivalent NAND-TM program $Q$, thus completing the proof of [RAMTMequivalencethm](){.ref}.

-### Turing equivalence (discussion)
+## Turing equivalence (discussion)

 ![A punched card corresponding to a Fortran statement.](../figure/FortranProg.jpg){#fortranfig .class width=300px height=300px}

-Any of the  standard programming language such as `C`, `Java`, `Python`, `Pascal`, `Fortran` have very similar operations to NAND<<.
+Any of the  standard programming language such as `C`, `Java`, `Python`, `Pascal`, `Fortran` have very similar operations to NAND-RAM.
 (Indeed, ultimately they can all be executed by machines which have a fixed number of registers and a large memory array.)
 Hence using [RAMTMequivalencethm](){.ref}, we can simulate any program in such a programming language by a NAND-TM  program.
 In the other direction, it is a fairly easy programming exercise to write an interpreter for NAND-TM in any of the above programming languages.